 On OMS we eat a Plant based + Seafood diet with a strict policy on oils and saturated fat.
-The basic premise underpinning The Overcoming MS program is a low saturated fat, anti inflammatory diet as this has shown in studies to have lowered rates of relapse, progression to disability and an increased level of happiness in people with MS, which is backed by research in the OMS book.
+The basic premise underpinning The Overcoming MS program is a low saturated fat, anti inflammatory diet & lifestyle as this has shown in studies to have lowered rates of relapse, progression to disability and an increased level of happiness in people with MS all backed by research.

-Below is a list of what we on OMS can eat freely plus the methods we are allowed to cook with and also what we're not allowed to eat.
+Below is a list of what we on OMS can eat freely plus the methods we are allowed to cook with and also what we're not advised to eat.

 WE CAN EAT FREELY

-- Bread.
-I personally choose to avoid gluten as much as possible.
+Bread.
+I choose to avoid gluten as much as possible.
 I eat Sourdough bread instead as it's fermented which is easier for the body to break down.

-- Nut milks - I use Almond milk.
+Nut milks.
 If buying I use Vitasoy Unsweetened Almond milk or I make my own from raw almonds and water.

-- Other things I use include: Braggs soy protein sauce, balsamic vinegar, mustard, massel vege stock cubes, vanilla extract, apple cider vinegar, sea salt, jam, marmite, pure preferably raw peanut or almond butters, sauerkraut, olives.
+Other things I use include: Braggs soy protein sauce, balsamic vinegar, mustard, massel vege stock cubes, vanilla extract, apple cider vinegar, sea salt, marmite, pure preferably raw peanut or almond butters, sauerkraut, olives, dandelion coffee and herbal teas.

-- If I have to fry I use a small amount of water and keep adding more if it needs it
+For frying I use a small amount of water and keep adding more if I need to

 STRICTLY NOT ALLOWED

-- Any heated oils or frying in oil especially at high heat
+Any heated oils or frying in oil especially at high heat.
+Nothing deep fried.